hkuedl/Facade_PV/README.md

 # Facade_PV

 _This work conducts a comprehensive study on harnessing the carbon mitigation potential of facade photovoltaics (FPV).
-We select 102 large cities in China for the study.
+We select 102 large-sized cities in China for the study.
 We first reveal the high power generation potential of FPV compared with rooftop photovoltaics (RPV), and then we determine the cost-effective deployment pathway for FPV in 2030-2050._

-Codes for submitted paper "Mitigating Carbon Emissions in China’s Large Cities with Facade Photovoltaics".
+Codes for submitted paper "Mitigating Carbon Emissions in China’s Large-sized Cities with Facade Photovoltaics".

 Authors: Xueyuan Cui, Hao Li, Zeyang Long, Xiaochen Liu, Yi Wang.